Step 2: What’s My Homeschooling Style?

 So Which Homeschool Style Are You?

 I’d be surprised if you were just one.
 Most of us are eclectic, which means we pick and choose the best fits for our family from many styles of learning.
 For example, I have found that I need overall structure and a yearly plan, but I also need flexibility built in and want my kids to have some choices too.
 I also know that I don’t find joy in textbooks, but I love all the books we find at our local library.
 I also have found that we thrive with projects rather than just workbooks.
-Classical and Charlotte Mason are the styles I tend to favor.
-Knowing this has helped me focus our time and resources on the things that work for us.
+Layers of Learning takes the best of all the styles to give kids an organized, methodical method that grabs their interest, helps them grow in their critical thinking skills, and makes them love learning.

 Books won’t be your only consideration.
 This butterfly kit was an amazing investment for us.
 We watched the process intently.
 Natural curiosity caused my kids to ask about a thousand questions and do their own research.